 All areas rugs are unique and each one requires special care.
 Understanding that each is different is important to maximizing life and quality.
-Handmade, machine-made and tufted rugs are the three most common types of rugs and each has their own identifying qualities.
+Handmade, machine-made and tufted rugs are the three most common types of area rugs and each has its own identifying qualities.
 Knowing how to clean an area rug starts with recognizing what type of rug you have.
 And, to keep your rugs looking new, they require regular maintenance and deep cleaning.

 Machine Made Rugs

 While making tufted rugs is faster than true oriental rugs, these rugs can still be very valuable and require special maintenance and care.
 They are frequently made from natural fibers and contain glues and adhesives that secure different areas of the rug together.
-For the safest and most effective cleaning process, we recommend having them cleaned at our Oriental & Fine Area Rug cleaning facility.
+While a professional clean is always the safest, you can also help clean and maintain your tufted rug with these tips: